MicrosoftDocs/sdk-api/sdk-api-src/content/shidfact/nl-shidfact-citemidfactory.md

 ## -remarks

-it is recomended that all data sources use this as it manages an important issue of security when  dealing with IDList parsing.
+it is recommended that all data sources use this as it manages an important issue of security when dealing with IDList parsing.

 ## -see-also